ADDITIONAL DIGITAL ASSET

 Click to Download PDF File of DAM Lessons for the Initiate

-This short presentation was developed with both the new DAM manager and the Executive looking to hire in mind.
-It outlines many of the other hats that a Content Librarian will need to navigate at some point in order to successfully implement a DAM system into a company of any size.
+I developed this short presentation with both the new DAM manager and the Executives looking to hire in mind.
+It outlines many of the other hats that a Content Librarian will need to navigate at some point to successfully implement a DAM system into a company of any size.

 The Life of Content